Worldline Formalism in Snyder Spaces: Conclusions

 In this respect, we find it suggestive the fact that we can interpret the presence of some noncommutative corrections as due to the existence of an effective metric that explicitly depends on the mean field $\phi$.
 This provides a hint towards the heuristically claimed strong interplay between fields and gravity expected to be found in noncommutative QFTs.

 Our results for the 2- 4- and 6-point functions, the only ones that need to be renormalized, are in accord with those obtained in \cite{You1} using different methods.
 The renormalization of the coupling constants has then been performed in the MS prescription, with the notable fact that, in the linearized theory and up to the one-loop order, the renormalization of the 4-point function could be understood as involving the renormalization of the noncommutative parameter $\beta$.
+Using this interpretation, we find that the theory is ``asymptotically commutative'' for positive $\beta$ and negative $\lambda$, i.e.\ the noncommutative parameter decreases as the energy scale increaeses.
+Since this behaviour has been also observed in Moyal noncommutative theories\footnote{In the case of SU(N) theories it has been shown that they are also asymptotically free, i.e.\ the coupling parameter decreases as the energy scale decreases, cf. \cite{Martin:1999aq} for the SU(1) model.} \cite{Latas:2007eu}, we feel tempted to ask ourselves whether this is a universal property of noncommutative theories regardless of the specific choice of the underlying noncomutative space, even if answering this question is out of the scope of this work.

 One of the main outcomes is that the 6-point function gives rise to divergences that can lead to perturbative non-renormalizability, because the addition of a $\phi^6$ term on the original action would generate a domino effect, in the sense that terms with arbitrary high powers of the field should also be added.
 An exception occurs when the parameters of the theory obey the relation $s_1+s_2=0$.
 Curiously in this case, in spite of the noncommutativity, the $\beta$-linearized one-loop QFT is identical to the commutative one, because the corrections to the interaction term vanish, cf.\ \eqref{eq.second_variation_almost}.
-We are not able to give a physical interpretation to this special relation between the two parameters.
+We are not able to give a physical interpretation of this special relation between the two parameters.
 It would be interesting to study such models to higher orders in $\beta$ to see if this property still holds and how the renormalizability of the theory is affected.
+In any case, it must be recalled that the ultraviolet behavior of the full theory is different from its first-order expansion in $\beta$ which is studied in this paper, and it is likely that the full theory be UV renormalizable \cite{You2}, although a complete proof of this is still lacking.

 We also notice that because of the nonassociativity of the star product, one may choose some $\phi^4$ interaction terms a priori not equivalent to eq.\ \eqref{eq.action}.
 It can be checked inside the WF, however, that in the linearized theory they give rise to the same results as those obtained with the ordering in \eqref{eq.action}, as already noticed in \cite{You1}.